oscal-compass/compliance-trestle/docs/tutorials/trestle_sample_workflow.md

 <li>use md instead of mkdir (unless you have mkdir installed)
 </ul>

-In this tutorial you will see headings marked with an arrow symbol on the left.
-You can click on the arrow to see more details and then click again to hide them.
+In this tutorial you will see sections that contain dropdown that is revealed when you click on them.
+Below is an example ("Like this").
+Be sure to click on those sections to see their contents - and then close them if you like.

 <br>
 <details>